 ROSS Index Methodology

-Our index detects the fastest-growing open-source startups via open data analysis.
+Our index detects the top trending open-source startups via open data analysis.
 Here, we explain how exactly it works.

 Why do we only use GitHub star growth?